Articles home page

 "thus it has been written and thus it has been being necessitated to be suffering, the Christ, and to rise from the dead on the third day, and to be proclaimed upon the name of him change of thinking and pardon of sins" (Luke 24:46-47)

-Here again, the change of thinking is about Jesus did and "pardon of sins," not guilt of sins.
+Here again, the change of thinking is concerning what Jesus did concerning "pardon of sins," not guilt of sins.

 Here both the biblical word for "repent" ("metanoesate" = "change your minds") and the equivalent of what is more like the English word for "repent" ("epistrepsate" = "turn about") are used together in the same exhortation.
 Yet even here, it is "turn around into the erased sins."
 It does not say "turn around into the your guilt of sins."
 It does not say "turn around so that your sins can be erased."
 It doesn't even actually say "turn around and stop sinning" (at least not here).
 Also, it is "seasons of refreshing," not "seasons of introspection and remorse."
 Why?
 Because Jesus paid for sins.